Top Tips for Choosing Medicare Coverage in Your State

 Each state has its own Medicare options, which can vary significantly.
 It is essential to research what is available in your state.
 Here are some steps to help you get started:

-2. Contact your state’s Medicare office: Each state has a local office that can provide personalized assistance and answer your questions.
+Contact your state’s Medicare office: Each state has a local office that can provide personalized assistance and answer your questions.
+They can also help you enroll in Original Medicare.

 By taking the time to research your state’s options, you can make a more informed decision.